Maypole: United Kingdom

 Royal support contributed to the outlawing of maypole displays and dancing during the English Interregnum.
 The Long Parliament's ordinance of 1644 described maypoles as "a Heathenish vanity, generally abused to superstition and wickedness."
 The only recorded breach of the Long Parliament's prohibition was in 1655 in Henley-in-Arden, where local officials stopped the erection of maypoles for traditional games.
-Scholars suspect, but have no way to prove, that the lack of such records indicates official connivance in flouting of the prohibition.
+Scholars suspect but have no way to prove, that the lack of such records indicates official connivance in the flouting of the prohibition.
 However, they are certain that the prohibition turned maypole dancing into a symbol of resistance to the Long Parliament and to the republic that followed it.

-The church of St Andrew Undershaft in the City of London is named after the maypole that was kept under its eaves and set up each spring until 1517, when student riots put an end to the custom.
+The church of St Andrew Undershaft in the City of London is named after the maypole that was kept under its eaves and set up each spring until 1517 when student riots put an end to the custom.
 The maypole itself survived until 1547 when a Puritan mob seized and destroyed it as a "pagan idol".

 When the Restoration occurred in 1660, common people in London, in particular, put up maypoles "at every crossway", according to John Aubrey.
 The largest was the Maypole in the Strand, near the current St Mary-le-Strand church.
-The maypole there was the tallest by far, reaching over 130 ft, and it stood until being blown over by a high wind in 1672, when it was moved to Wansted in Essex and served as a mount for the telescope of Sir Isaac Newton.
+The maypole there was the tallest by far, reaching over 130 ft, and it stood until being blown over by a high wind in 1672 when it was moved to Wanstead in Essex and served as a mount for the telescope of Sir Isaac Newton.

 In the countryside, may dances and maypoles appeared sporadically even during the Interregnum, but the practice was revived substantially after the Restoration.
 By the 19th century, the maypole had been subsumed into the symbology of "Merry England".
-The addition of intertwining ribbons seems to have been influenced by a combination of 19th century theatrical fashion and visionary individuals such as John Ruskin in the 19th century.
+The addition of intertwining ribbons seems to have been influenced by a combination of 19th-century theatrical fashion and visionary individuals such as John Ruskin in the 19th century.
 However, the maypole remained an anti-religious symbol to some theologians, as shown by "The Two Babylons", an anti-Catholic conspiracist pamphlet that first appeared in 1853.